 Hans was elected to the State House of Representatives in 2010 and reelected in 2012 and 2014, representing the 25thLegislative District.
 He served as the ranking Republican on the House Higher Education Committee.

-Outside of the legislature, Hans serves in the Washington Air National Guard and he leads a program at the Seattle-based Discovery Institute that emphasizes civic engagement.
+Outside of the legislature, Hans serves in the Washington Air National Guard.
 He serves on the boards of the Washington State Historical Society, the William D. Ruckelshaus Center, the Washington State Institute for Public Policy, and the Jennifer Dunn Leadership Institute.
 He was a 2017 Leadership Fellow of the Henry M. Jackson Foundation and a 2018 Rodel Fellow of the Aspen Institute.
 Hans is a member of the Kiwanis Club of Puyallup.
 Active in local history volunteer work, he is the author of the recently-published Puyallup in World War II.

 Hans graduated from Puyallup High School and holds a bachelor’s degree from Hillsdale College and a Masters degree in Public Policy from Pepperdine University.
-He is married to Erin and has a daughter and two stepsons.
+He is married to Erin and has two daughters and two stepsons.